 When do we use this trade?
-When we're bullish and we want to lower the cost, when we want to define risk position, or when we feel the volatility is low.
+When we're looking for a directional trade and we want to lower the cost, when we want to define risk position, or when we feel the volatility is low.
 If we're not expecting a quick move, then the spread is a good way to go.

 Where do we want that stock or ETF to finish?
-We want the stock or ETF to be right at or above the short strike.
+We want the stock or ETF to be right at or above the short strike on a call spread or at or below the short strike on a put spread.
 Since we sold the 45 call, ideally, I would love to have that stock or ETF go right to 45 and just settle in right there.
 That's where I would make the most money on the trade.

 How does volatility impact the Vertical Spread?
-As we mentioned earlier, volatility is a huge input in the pricing model of an option.
+Volatility is a huge input in the pricing model of an option.
 Anytime that you buy an option, whether it be buying a call or a put or buying a vertical spread, you want the volatility to go higher, or at the very least, not go lower.
-When we're long on option and the volatility decreases, it will hurt our position.
+When we're long an option and the volatility decreases, it will hurt our position.
 If the volatility increases, it's going to help us make more money quicker.